Logline

 Community

-ANUJA was researched and filmed with the help of several community partners.
-The Salaam Baalak Trust (a nonprofit organization that provides food, shelter, and education to thousands of street and working children) played a particularly critical role in the film's production.
+ANUJA was researched and filmed with the help of several community partners, including the Salaam Baalak Trust, a nonprofit organization that offers education and opportunity to thousands of

-Our titular character is played by Sajda Pathan, who lives at a Salaam Baalak residential center that provides a home for girls rescued from the streets of Delhi.
+Our film's lead role is played by Sajda Pathan, a resident of a Salaam Baalak center that provides a home for girls formerly living on the streets of Delhi.

 Trailer